 When the Alpha Key is enabled on NDI, ProPresenter will send the rendered image out with an Alpha Key in place of the background color.
 This can be useful if you want to key your text on top of video, for example.
 There are no other settings when sending an NDI Alpha Key output, you simply can enable or disable the Key.

-Remember that only the Background Color will be keyed out; any content in any other Layer will not be keyed out.
+Tip: Remember that only the Screen Color & Background Color can be keyed out if “Ignore Background Colors” is enabled in the Screens tab of ProPresenter Preferences; any content in any other Layer will not be keyed out.

 Looks allow you to choose what components of your content goes to each individual Audience Screen.